Coton bio : Avantages, limites et impact environnemental complet

 What is organic cotton and how does it differ from conventional cotton?

-cotton cultivation
+cotton farming

 What are the disadvantages of organic cotton?